Boy, 14, released on bail after girl, 7, killed in motorcycle hit-and-run

 Wellwishers left dozens of bunches of flowers and stuffed toys at the scene of the crash on Friday to pay tribute to the girl, one reading: “I will remember your beautiful soul forever.
 Thinking and praying for your family.”

-Detective Sergeant Hughes said: “At this awful time our thoughts remain with the family of Katniss, who are being supported and have asked to be left to grieve in private.
+DS Hughes said: “At this awful time our thoughts remain with the family of Katniss, who are being supported and have asked to be left to grieve in private.

 “I would also like to extend my thanks to all those people who have already come to us with information, it is truly appreciated.